 - (c) Select and emphasize the things you want the audience to pay attention to

 - (d) Connect different images or quotes, explaining how they move through time

 - (f) Put a ‘spin’ on the images or quotes by adding extra meaning or interpretation (but do not distort the information or take it out of context!)

-The announcer or reporter can – and should – be diligent about these priorities.
+The reporter can – and should – be diligent about these priorities.
 But that does not mean that he or she should be constantly interposed between the viewer and the news, forming a filter or a barrier.
-Where you have real up-sound of a person saying something relevant to your story, always prefer that to a station voice standing in front paraphrasing.
+Where you have real, direct quote of a person saying something relevant to your story, always choose that over the reporter’s paraphrased speech.

-The difference between a broadcast and a print media includes:
+The differences between a broadcast and a print publication include: